 How can I determine what use I can make of a tax sale property before I purchase it?

-Consult the zoning department of any city within which a property lies or the zoning section of the County Department of Planning and Community Development for a parcel in an unincorporated area (not within a city boundary).
-Examine the County Recorder's records for any recorded easements on a property.
+Consult the zoning department of the city within which a property lies or the zoning section of the County Community Development Department for a parcel in an unincorporated area (not within a city boundary).
+Research the County Recorder's records for any recorded easements on a property.
 You can also order a title search report from a local title insurance company.

 How can I find out what liens are on the property?

-Lien information can be obtained by contacting the Sacramento County Clerk Recorder.
-Liens and other recorded documents may be researched at the Clerk Recorders' web site at
+Liens and other recorded documents may be researched at the Sacramento County Clerk Recorders' Record Search page at https://ccr.saccounty.net/DocumentRecording/Pages/Index.aspx

 What happens to liens on the property after it is sold at a Tax Sale?